Networks-it-uc3m/L2S-M/README.md

 This [video](https://youtube.com/watch?v=Oj2gzm-YxYE&si=bV9eN77wTlXQZY3Y) exemplifies the process to create virtual networks in Kubernetes using the L2S-M open-source software.
 More concretely, it shows how L2S is used to create a simple content distribution network on a Kubernetes cluster.

 ### Inter-cluster communications

-We are currently working on a solution to enable communications among workloads deployed on differente Kubernetes clusters.
-The solution enables the creation and deletion of virtual link-layer networks to connect application workloads running in different virtualization domains.
+One of the most interesting features L2S-M has is that it enables communications among workloads deployed on differente Kubernetes clusters.
+You can perform the creation and deletion of virtual link-layer networks to connect application workloads running in different virtualization domains.
 This way, it supports inter-domain link-layer communications among remote workloads.

 The solution can work jointly with L2S-M or be used standalone through the [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni).
-Details can be checked [here](https://github.com/Networks-it-uc3m/snd-based-inter-cluster-communications/blob/main/README.md).

-The solution enables the creation and deletion of virtual link-layer networks to connect application workloads running in different virtualization domains.
-This way, it supports inter-domain link-layer communications among remote workloads.
+Details can be checked [here](./additional-info/inter-cluster.md).
+Even though the inter-cluster solution is meant to be used via [the multi-domain client](http://github.com/Networks-it-uc3m/l2sm-md), we provide examples of how can you manually set up an entire inter-cluster virtual overlay network in the [inter cluster setup guide](./examples/inter-cluster-setup/).
+If you have your infrastructure ready, you can go ahead to the [inter cluster networks example](./examples/inter-cluster-network)!

 ### Additional information about L2S-M
 In the [following section](./additional-info) of the repository, you can find a series of documents and slides that provide additional information about L2S-M, including presentations where our solution has been showcased to the public in various events.